bitwarden/passwordless-docs/src/guide/errors.md

 Remove the passkey from the user device.
 This can be done in the browser's settings or on the operating system's credential manager.

+### forbidden

+You'll receive this error when you call an endpoint with an API key that does not have permission to access the endpoint.
+Please check the [API key permissions](admin-console/applications.md#api-key-management) in the admin console.

 ### missing_userid

 You'll receive this error when you call the `/register/token` endpoint but fail to supply a userId in the `json` payload.